kiideveloper/kiikeyboard2/docs/index.rst

 About
 ##################

 **Kii Keyboard 2** is an alternative keyboard on Google Android.
-It's the sucessor of the original popular Kii Keyboard, love by millions of users.
+It's the successor of the original popular Kii Keyboard, love by millions of users.

 Kii Keyboard 2 is free.
 Our goal is to create the best keyboard app for both Android phones and tablets.